Electrical ASAP — 24-hour electrical service, Bakersfield-based licensed electricians.

 Something is getting too hot or sparking.
 Turn power off if you can do it safely.
 Treat this as urgent.

-Fix the panel or replace it?
 How we decide

 Typical work